 In this guide, we have covered all the essential features and aspects you should consider while buying the best shoes for sciatica problems.

 Comfort and Shock Absorption

-Shoes comfort the most important factor that you should consider while buying shoes that relieve sciatica pains.
+Shoes comfort is the most important factor that you should consider while buying shoes that relieve sciatica pains.
 Now, it should be noted that the degree of comfort is majorly dependent on your needs.
 More comfort means more price for your shoe.

-People belonging to different professional backgrounds, suffering from sciatica problems, require a specific degree of comfort.
-Whether you are a runner, walker, athlete, a working professional, or a factory worker who has to stand on the feet for long hours, you are demanding shoes of specific style and features that not only relieve sciatica pain but also provide the necessary comfort for your needs.
+People belonging to different professional backgrounds, and suffering from sciatica problems, require a specific degree of comfort.
+Whether you are a runner, walker, athlete, a working professional, or a factory worker who has to stand on your feet for long hours, you are demanding shoes of specific style and features that not only relieve sciatica pain but also provide the necessary comfort for your needs.

-If I say that you are a runner or an athlete and go for Dansko clogs, sounds crazy?
+If I say that you are a runner or an athlete and go for Dansko clogs, sound crazy?
 Of Course, Dansko clogs are one of the best comfortable shoes for sciatica pain and problems related to flat feet; but these shoes can’t provide the necessary comfort and support to a runner or an athlete.
 These are only designed for short walkers or working professionals.

 Another way proper shoes can help sciatica is the arch support.
 Arch support is an important aspect you should give attention to.
 Shoes with good arch support help in minimizing pain and relieving pressure on your lower limbs.
 Depending on your foot mechanics, good arch support can control the uncontrolled motion of your foot that can run through the leg and lower back and can cause irritation in sciatica nerves.

 Excessive and ill-mannered movement of the foot is transferred to knee joints.
 In that case, sciatica nerves serve as a medium to trigger that pain from the knee to the lower back.
 Custom orthotic inserts can help to control those movements and alleviate this cascade effect that runs through the buttock and lower back.